Authors | Concept2

 Meredith started rowing in high school.
 She quickly fell in love with early morning practices, erg tests, blisters, and track bite.
 She continued her rowing career at Cornell University.
 After graduation, she switched her focus to running and triathlon.

-At Concept2, Meredith is a member of the marketing team, tasked with growing new markets for the indoor rower.
+Meredith is a former member of the Concept2 marketing team.
 She currently rows with her husband, Erik, as a member of Green Mountain Rowing.
 They stay active with rowing, running, triathlons, skiing and chasing after their two daughters.

 Posts by this author ›